 This report is intended to provide peace of mind and confidence in your drinking water.
 Here we explain where you water comes from, the results of sampling that we have performed, and what we are doing to protect you and your family.
-We are proud to report that the water we provide to you has met all federal and state requirements in 2021.
+This report covers activity in 2022 Please Note we had a Coliform Monitoring Violation Oct 2022.